New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Applications

-Let $Z_0=1,Z_1,Z_2,\dots$ be a Galton-Watson branching process with offspring distribution $\nu=\law(Z_1)$.
-A theorem due to \cite{Yaglom1947} states that, if $\IE Z_1 = 1$ and $\Var Z_1 = \sigma^2<\infty$, then $\law( n^{-1}Z_n |Z_n>0)$ converges to an exponential distribution with mean $\sigma^2/2$.
+Let $Z_0=1,Z_1,Z_2,\dots$ be a Galton--Watson branching process with offspring distribution $\nu=\mathscr{L}(Z_1)$.
+A theorem due to \citet{Yaglom1947} states that, if $\mathbh{E} Z_1 = 1$ and $\operatorname{Var} Z_1 = \sigma^2<\infty$, then $\mathscr{L}( n^{-1}Z_n |Z_n>0)$ converges to an exponential distribution with mean $\sigma^2/2$.
 We give a rate of convergence for this asymptotic under finite third moment of the offspring distribution using the idea from Section~\ref{sec3}.
-Though exponential limits in this context are an active area of research (see, for example, \cite{Lalley2009}), the question of rates does not appear to have been previously studied in the literature.
-To this end, we make use the of construction from \cite{Lyons1995}; we refer to that article for more details on the construction and only present what is needed for our purpose.
+Though exponential limits in this context are an active area of research [see, e.g., \citet{Lalley2009}], the question of rates does not appear to have been previously studied in the literature.
+To this end, we make use the of construction from \citet{Lyons1995}; we refer to that article for more details on the construction and only present what is needed for our purpose.